feathersjs-ecosystem/website/README.md

 Simply run `npm run build` to build the site.

 ## Deploying
-The site currently gets deployed to [Netlify]().
-In order to do this simplly commit to the master branch and it will kick off a build and Netlify will run the `npm run deploy` command.
-This will clean out any old files, rebuild the site with the production config, and push it to the `gh-pages` branch.
+The site currently gets deployed to [Netlify](https://www.netlify.com).
+In order to do this simplly commit to the master branch and it will kick off a build and Netlify will run the `npm run build` command.
+This will clean out any old files, rebuild the site with the production config, and deploy it.

 ## Structure